- This event has passed.

 May 31 @ 11:00 am - 12:00 pm

 A free webinar brought to you by The Space, in association with Arts Council England.

 You have an idea for a project, and you know the story you want to tell.
 How do you ensure the final product is as clear and engaging to new audiences as it can be?
-From framing your work with the clearest copy, to making a stellar suite of supporting assets and creating a project that tells a clear and captivating story, this webinar will explore the key principles of presenting a well-defined project online.
+From framing your work with the clearest copy, to making a stellar suite of supporting assets and creating a project that tells a clear and captivating story, this webinar explores the key principles of presenting a well-defined project online.

-Using two recent Space commissions as case studies, Upswing’s contemporary circus mockumentary Common Ground and WOVEN’s documentary film Growing Colour Together, we will discuss top tips (and how to avoid potential pitfalls) of online storytelling.
+Using two Space commissions as case studies, Upswing’s contemporary circus mockumentary Common Ground and WOVEN’s documentary film Growing Colour Together, we discuss top tips (and how to avoid potential pitfalls) of online storytelling.

 – How to create and maintain a clear narrative for your project